-Whole-school events such as Sports Day, a sponsored walk, or a service for the community.
-In November we had a Challenge Day focusing on climate change and homelessness.
-That night the students camped out in solidarity with the homeless and raised over £1000 for the homeless charity Shelter.

-Year group events.
-These might be linked to the curriculum - a local history investigation at Tynham or Studland, a maths or science investigation, a visit to a gallery in London - or to develop a PSHEE (Personal, Social, Health or Enterprise Education) project such as alcohol awareness, a drama production or business activities.
-House events, such as in-House team building and inter-House challenges, conservation work etc.
+- ■Whole-school events such as Sports Day, a sponsored walk, or a service for the community.
+In April, we had a Challenge Day focusing on the "healthy body".
+Students learnt first aid, cooked healthy snacks, hiked on the South West Coast Path and Y9 completed training for a Food Hygiene Certificate. - Year group events.
+These might be linked to the curriculum - a local history investigation at Tyneham or Studland, a maths or science investigation, a visit to a gallery in London - or to develop a PSHEE (Personal, Social, Health and Economic Education) project such as alcohol awareness, a drama production or business activities. - ■House events, such as in-House team building and inter-House challenges, conservation work etc.

-Challenge Days sometimes involve 'expert witnesses', who

-might be local, national or international figures.
+Challenge Days sometimes involve 'expert witnesses', who might be local, national or international figures.
 If you would like to get involved in any of the Challenge Days, please contact the school.

-The programme is published on our website.
-This includes equipment that will be needed (eg non-uniform, waterproof jacket, packed lunch etc).
+The programme is published on our website and emailed to parents.
+This includes any equipment that will be needed